 What is Self-Care?

-Self-care can be achieved in a myriad of ways – a spa day, reading a book, a day off, a night out with friends, sleeping in early or late, etc. There is a common myth that these tasks are the key to self-care.
+Self-care can be achieved in a myriad of ways – a spa day, reading a book, a day off, a night out with friends, sleeping in early or late, etc. However, there is a common myth that these tasks are the key to self-care.
 No, the goal is to continually check-in with yourself to make sure you are doing well.
 So the tasks you choose to achieve your goal is not equal to the goal itself.
 You and I may enjoy similar task but that doesn’t mean that the things are the key to reaching self-care.
-In fact the intentions you set to care for yourself on a consistent basis is what helps you reaching your goal.
+In fact the intentions you set to care for yourself on a consistent basis is what helps you reach your goal.

 If doing task equated to self-care then the busy life would be ideal.
 In truth, busyness causes you to reach burnout quicker.
 It is much better to pace yourself and focus on what you are trying to achieve, not how much effort you are giving to achieve.
-This shift of focus – reframing – is the secret to your overall success.
+This shift of focus – aka cognitive reframing – is the secret to your overall success.